specialized806/microsoft-365-docs/microsoft-365/frontline/flw-team-collaboration.md

 ### Track and monitor work with Planner

 Use Planner in Teams to track tasks for your whole frontline team.
 Store managers and employees can create, assign, and schedule tasks, categorize tasks, and update status at any time from any device running Teams.

-IT pros and admins can also publish tasks to specific teams for your organization.
+Operations managers and business leaders can publish task lists to specific teams for your organization and monitor for completion of work.
 For example, you could publish a set of tasks for daily cleaning or steps to set up a new display.

 |Industry |Example |
 |:--------|:-------|